 We often use for and since with the present perfect, but they are not the same.
-Here we explain the difference between for and since in English then put your knowledge to the test in the exercise below.
+Learn the difference between for and since in English then put your knowledge to the test in the exercise below.

 Mr and Mrs Clarke are visiting Berlin.

 They haven’t been to Berlin since 2005.
 They wanted to see if the city has changed.

 They have been in Berlin for 3 days and they plan to stay there for a week.